 Health Service Executive (HSE) is involved in implementing a range of legislation in relation to food safety and hygiene - this task is carried out by Environmental Health Officers.

 Safefood - the Food Safety Promotion Board is a cross-border body set up under the Good Friday Agreement to promote food safety on the island of Ireland.

 There is a range of legislation on food safety.
 The following Acts are the main relevant pieces of legislation.

 The Health Acts, 1947, 1953 and 1970 provide for making regulations on food safety.
 The Food Hygiene Regulations are made under these Acts.
 The purpose of the regulations is to prevent the sale of diseased or contaminated food and to set out detailed hygiene precautions for the manufacture, preparation, sale and serving of food.
 These regulations set out the powers of Environmental Health Officers for inspecting food premises and dealing with breaches of the law.

 Numerous orders have also been made under EU legislation, including legislation on the control of additives, food hygiene, food standards, etc. The main EU legislation on food safety is EU Regulation 178/2002 which establishes the European Food Safety Authority and sets out procedures in matters of food safety.
-Existing food law principles and procedures must be adapted by 1 January 2007.
 The Environmental Health Officers and the Department of Agriculture Inspectorate are the principal agencies involved in implementing these regulations.